 Leopard Tortoise Diet

-So you want to purchase a healthy captive bred baby leopard tortoise for sale, but what does it eat?
+So you want to purchase a healthy captive bred baby leopard tortoise for sale.
+Learning what the proper leopard tortoise diet should consist of is key.
+Here are tortoise town we have compiled quite a leopard tortoise food list.
+Our leopard tortoise weed list, and safe food list will cover all you need to know.
+What does a leopard tortoise eat?
 Well, a lot… but in all seriousness, feeding them properly is key to a healthy pet pardalis babcocki or pardalis pardalis leopard tortoise.
-Feeding pet leopard tortoises is also SIMPLE.
+Feeding pet leopard tortoises are also SIMPLE.
 The best things you can feed are simple, easy to find and honestly better for the tortoise then going crazy with all types of veggies and even fruits which you should avoid altogether.

 What to feed a baby leopard tortoise

 We feed our leopard tortoises a simple but very high-quality diet of Romaine, Mazuri tortoise Chow, Kale, Dandelion Greens.
 Most of these are usually available at the supermarket or produce market, just ask someone!
 Spring mix (a blend of various greens and lettuces normally consisting of an even ratio of various greens.
 Most spring mixes contain: Baby lettuces, baby green romaine lettuce and red romaine lettuce, tango lettuce, baby green oak lettuce and red oak lettuce, lolla rosa, baby green leaf lettuce and red leaf lettuce, baby green butter lettuce and red butter lettuce), baby greens (red swiss chard, mizuna, tatsoi, baby spinach, arugula), frisee and radicchio.